 You don`t know: What are “Three Amigos”?
 So, you are reading this article.
 Did we guess?
 It’s okay.
 We will try to explain what is “Three amigos” definition quite clearly and shortly.
 But at first, trust your feeling 💭

-You are right, Three Amigos is friends, not enemies in any case.
-Yeah, this is a partnerships comparison.
+You are right, Three Amigos are friends, not enemies in any case.
+Yeah, this is a partnership comparison.

-In the Software Development Process mean — the three primary roles of colleagues involved in production.
+In the Software Development Process mean — the three primary roles of colleagues who are involved in software development process.

-Business – represented by role Business Analyst (BA) or/and Product Owner (PO).
-The business role provides what problem the team needs to solve.
-They provide requirements for the solution.
+Business – represented by the role of Business Analyst (BA) or/and Product Owner (PO).
+The business role clears what problem the whole team needs to solve.
+They provide business requirements for the solution.

 - Product Owner defines Acceptance Criteria.
-Next review of the test cases, whether the test cases meet these Acceptance Criteria.
-So make sure what is being built, matches business stakeholder expectations.
+Next review the test cases and whether the test cases meet these Acceptance Criteria.
+Make sure what is being built matches business stakeholder expectations.